usnistgov/800-63-3/sp800-63b/sec4_aal.md

 ### 4.1.
 Authenticator Assurance Level 1

 AAL1 provides some assurance that the claimant controls an authenticator registered to the subscriber.
-AAL1 requires single-factor authentication using a wide range of available authentication technologies.
+AAL1 requires either single-factor or multi-factor authentication using a wide range of available authentication technologies.
 Successful authentication requires that the claimant prove possession and control of the authenticator through a secure authentication protocol.

 #### 4.1.1.
 Permitted Authenticator Types